libgdx/libgdx.github.io/wiki/graphics/2d/ninepatches.md

 ---
 title: Ninepatches
 ---
-This article introduce NinePatch images, how they can be created and how they are used in a libGDX context.
+This article introduces NinePatch images, how they can be created and how they are used in a libGDX context.

 ## Before you start